 3 – Sweet Potatoes

-They are also incredibly versatile, able to be used in both sweet and savoury dishes.
-Try making pancakes with sweet potato mashed up, eggs and a little almond flour, yum!
+They are also incredibly versatile, able to be used in both sweet and savory dishes.
+Try making pancakes with sweet potato mashed up, eggs, and a little almond flour, yum!

 4 – Eggs

 Eggs have had a bad wrap over the years, but finally, studies are supporting what many have known for a long time – eggs are a little powerhouse of health!

 And, they are a great source of energy to fuel your body for the day.